UKCloud/documentation/articles/openshift/oshift-faq.md

 ### Can I use UKCloud for OpenShift in the UKCloud Elevated (previously IL3) domain?

-UKCloud for OpenShift services are available in both our Assured (previously IL2) and Elevated (previously IL3) security domains.
+UKCloud for OpenShift services are available in both our Assured (previously IL2) and upon request in our Elevated (previously IL3) security domains.

 ### Is the service Pan Government Accredited?